Penny Stock Trading 101: How to Buy Penny Stocks

 Return on investment

-When trading penny stocks, there’s no guarantee that you’ll turn a profit.
+When trading stocks, there’s no guarantee that you’ll turn a profit.
 In fact, the odds definitely aren’t in your favor if the company the shares are tied to is in the midst of a financial storm or rough patch.

 While this isn’t a definitive nail in the coffin, you have to think about the time between the purchase of shares and when the penny stock price appreciates and if it’s worth the wait.
 This could take months, if not years.

-Scams
+Penny Stock Scams

 Be on the lookout for scam artists that promise to make you wealthy from trading penny stocks overnight.
 They do this by promoting a particular penny stock heavily or issuing warnings that a particular penny stock should be avoided at all costs.
 Either way, these deceptive marketing tactics can drive stock prices up or down in a jiffy and wreck your earning potential.

-Strategies for Successful Penny Stock Trading
+Strategies for Trading Penny Stocks Successfully

 Setting clear goals and risk tolerance